Skip to Content

 Realise your vision in interactive and digital media and get ready for a career in the global cross-media world

 Year one is an introduction to industry standard technologies across multiple media.
-You will also gain experience in how to communicate ideas using animatics, storyboarding, wire framing and mapping and learn about contemporary media and story-telling.
-We invite you to try different modes of making and work across mediums.
+You will gain experience in how to communicate ideas using animatics, storyboarding, wire framing and mapping and learn about contemporary media and story-telling.
+Try different modes of making and work across mediums.
 It’s the foundation of your creative practice, both technically and conceptually.

 In year two you will explore your chosen medium in depth, deconstructing both how it operates and what it means.
-You will advance your production skills with media production practices and focus on your chosen areas of cross-media specialisation.
+Advance your production skills with media production practices and focus on your chosen areas of cross-media specialisation.
 You’ll learn about media business and the creative economy and how to evaluate and develop ideas for the marketplace.